Leftfish/Advent-of-Code-2023/README.md

 The wonderful [AoC community on reddit](https://www.reddit.com/r/adventofcode/) helped me a lot, once again.
 Visualisations on the AoC subreddit pointed me towards the proper algorithm for Day 10 part 2, then debug Day 19.
 I needed to peek at other participants' attempts to modify Dijkstra's algorithm to solve Day 17.
 Another hint helped me combine Pick's theorem with the shoelace formula for Day 18.

 Day 12 part 2 and Day 21 part 2 are on the to-do list indefinitely, i.e. until I get an idea how to approach them.
 Parts 2 of days 13, 14 and 20, and day 22 are still to-do because of time constraints, but I think I have the right approach for each; just haven't had the opportunity yet to code them properly.
+Part 2 of day 24 is to-do because Christmas!

 Things I **L**earned, **R**evised or **I**mproved at in 2023: